AGRINFO AGRINFO logo

 • Vitis vinifera seed extract (grape seed extract).

-The MRLs for these substances on all products are currently set at the default value of 0.01 mg/kg.
+The MRLs for these five substances are currently set at the default value of 0.01 mg/kg on all products.

 Why?

-In the course of approving these substances, the European Commission has established that their use is not expected to lead to residues that are a risk to consumers.
-In the case of lysate of Willaertia magna, this follows a risk assessment by the European Food Safety Authority (EFSA 2025).
+The European Commission has established that the use of these substances is not expected to lead to residues that are a risk to consumers.
+This follows a risk assessment of lysate of Willaertia magna by the European Food Safety Authority (EFSA 2025).
+Betabaculovirus phoperculellae and elemental iron have been approved as low-risk substances in Regulations 2025/103 and 2025/845, respectively.

 Timeline

-The Regulation is expected to be published in January 2026, and will apply 20 days after its publication.
+The draft Regulation on five additional substances is expected to be published in January 2026, and will apply 20 days after publication.

 Background